harryfyjiswalker/arc-vae/README.md

 <p align="center">
   <img src="/images/PROSAILdiagram.png" width="60%" alt="PROSAIL flow">
   <br>
-  <em>Figure 1: Diagram of Remote Sensing Technique: PROSAIL Radiative Transfer Model.[14]</em>
+  <em>Figure 1: Diagram of Remote Sensing Technique: PROSAIL Radiative Transfer Model.</em>

 </p>

 The increasing availability of remote sensing data has the potential to enable scalable mapping of these variables.
 However, due to the time-consuming and expensive nature of collection, field data on biophysical parameters is scarce, limiting the applicability of supervised learning methods.[12]
-Radiative transfer models (RTMs), which directly simulate the spectral and bidrectional reflectance of a crop canopy from its biophysical and biochemical properties, have therefore become foundational in this context (Verrelst et al., 2025), as their inversion - that is, reversing the problem to use known bidrectional reflectance data as input - can enable retrieval of these properties without the need for calibration with ground truth data.[1][5]
+Radiative transfer models (RTMs), which directly simulate the spectral and bidrectional reflectance of a crop canopy from its biophysical and biochemical properties, have therefore become foundational in this context [13], as their inversion - that is, reversing the problem to use known bidrectional reflectance data as input - can enable retrieval of these properties without the need for calibration with ground truth data.[1][5]

 Among the most widely used RTMs is the PROSAIL model (Fig. 1), which couples the PROSPECT leaf optical properties and SAIL canopy bidrectional reflectance models.[6]
 PROSPECT, first developed by Jacquemoud and Baret (1990), simulates the reflectance and transmittance of a single leaf as a function of its biophysical properties.[7][8]
 Initially only employing three input parameters - leaf mesophyll (N), chlorophyll a and b concentration ($C_{ab}$), and leaf water content ($C_w$) - it has been expanded to incorporate additional variables including dry matter content ($C_m$), leaf mass per area (LMA), brown pigments ($C_{bp}$), total carotenoid content ($C_{cx}$, leaf anthocyanin content ($C_{anth}$, PROSPECT-D), and, most recently in PROSPECT-PRO, the subdivision of LMA into leaf protein content and carbon-based constituents (CBC).[9][10]
-SAIL then extends PROSPECT, simulating how light interacts with a full plant canopy, rather than a single leaf.[citation?]
+SAIL then extends PROSPECT, simulating how light interacts with a full plant canopy, rather than a single leaf.[6]

 However, the practical utility of PROSAIL and other RTMs in monitoring applications has traditionally faced a number of limitations.
 RTM parameter estimation from earth observation data is considered ill-posed: inversion typically treats each observation as an independent event, meaning that distinct combinations of biophysical parameters at certain time stamps produce identical spectral signals (equifinality).[11]
-Further, the computational intensity of inversion limits the scalability of RTM inversion-based models (Verrelst et al., 2025)[12][13], while difficulties in capturing the temporal evolution of crop trait dynamics over a growing season constrains their accuracy in downstream tasks such as yield prediction.[1]
+Further, the computational intensity of inversion limits the scalability of RTM inversion-based models [12][13][14], while difficulties in capturing the temporal evolution of crop trait dynamics over a growing season constrains their accuracy in downstream tasks such as yield prediction.[1]

 #### 2.1.2 Archetypal Crop Trait Dynamics (ARC)